Oleksandra2/forTestBlue2/tutorials/hana-clients-install-tblue/hana-clients-install-tblue.md

 ---
-title: Install the SAP HANA Client Test Blue
+title: Install the SAP HANA Client Test Blue Install the SAP HANA Client Test Blue
 description: Learn about the multiple ways to install the SAP HANA client.
+Learn about the multiple ways to install the SAP HANA client.
+Learn about the multiple ways to install the SAP HANA client.
+Learn about the multiple ways to install the SAP HANA client.
+Learn about the multiple ways to install the SAP HANA client.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, topic>sql, tutorial>community, tutorial>license ]